 But, it’s not always so easy to track.

-Related: We explain why ROI is so difficult to measure.
+Related: Why ROI is so difficult to measure

 With a proper marketing budget in place, you can ensure the right metrics are being tracked.
 If you know how much profit you’re making and how much you’re spending, you can ensure your budget is being appropriately allocated.